-There are three entry routes available to those who wish to undertake the Ruskin Mill Trust biodynamic training:
+There are five entry routes available to those who wish to undertake the full Ruskin Mill Trust Biodynamic Training:

-Ruskin Mill Trust is offering a number of Trainee placements in its provisions, which provide full time unpaid work in a biodynamic or aspiring biodynamic setting in return for accommodation (if required), subsistence and reasonable expenses.
-As part of the Charity Volunteers Scheme, individuals will have the opportunity to undertake the Ruskin Mill biodynamic training.
-Individuals will be eligible to apply for a bursary to cover the course costs, although trainees will be expected to pay a course administration fee of £150 per year.
+RMT is offering a number of trainee placements in its provisions, which provides full time unpaid work in a biodynamic or aspiring biodynamic setting working alongside the students.
+In return trainees will receive RMT training, accommodation (if required), subsistence and expenses, and will have the opportunity to undertake the Ruskin Mill Biodynamic Training programme.
+This scheme is open to EU citizens.

 The Biodynamic Training for Waldorf Teachers and School Staff will: